codeinthehole/codeinthehole.hugo/content/guides/writing-a-thesis-in-latex.md

 #### Preamble: custom fonts (optional)

 You can also choose an alternative font for both the text and the mathematical characters.
-This can be acheived by:
+This can be achieved by:

 ``` latex
 \usepackage{mathpazo}